tastekim/AWS-Lambda-function/README.md

 # AWS Lambda function

 ## Usage
-1. Change the name of the file to be transferred to the `npm run build` command in `package.json`.
+1. Test in a local environment with the command `npm run local`.
-2. Create `./dist` to `npm run build` command.
+2. Create a bundle for AWS lambda function with the command `npm run build:getAll` or `npm run build:getOne`.
-3. Upload to AWS lambda function using `./dist/index.zip`
+3. Update to AWS lambda function using `./dist/index.zip`.